u-boot/u-boot/tools/binman/binman.rst

     binman.
 This is automatic for certain entry types, e.g. `u-boot-spl`.
 See binman_syms_ for more information.

+no-write-symbols:
+    Disables symbol writing for this entry.
+This can be used in entry types where symbol writing is automatic.
+For example, if `u-boot-spl` refers to the `u_boot_any_image_pos` symbol but U-Boot is not available in the image containing SPL, this can be used to disable the writing.
+Quite likely this indicates a bug in your setup.

 elf-filename:
     Sets the file name of a blob's associated ELF file.
 For example, if the blob is `zephyr.bin` then the ELF file may be `zephyr.elf`.
 This allows